-Calyampudi Rao is renowned for his many significant advances in statistics, which have important applications in fields as diverse as economics, genetics, geology and biometry.
-He is particularly well known for the Cramér–Rao bound and the Rao–Blackwell theorem relating to estimators — functions of observed data that estimate the actual value of a quantity of interest.
+Calyampudi Rao was renowned for his many significant advances in statistics, which have important applications in fields as diverse as economics, genetics, geology and biometry.
+He was particularly well known for the Cramér–Rao bound and the Rao–Blackwell theorem relating to estimators — functions of observed data that estimate the actual value of a quantity of interest.

-The great impact of Calyampudi’s work, which also includes a number of textbooks, is reflected in his many accolades.
-These include the Padma Vibhushan and the India Science Award — the highest scientific award presented by government of India — in 2010, the Royal Statistical Society’s Guy Medal in Gold, and the US President’s National Medal of Science.
+The great impact of Calyampudi’s work, which also includes a number of textbooks, was reflected in his many accolades.
+These included the Padma Vibhushan and the India Science Award — the highest scientific award presented by government of India — in 2010, the Royal Statistical Society’s Guy Medal in Gold, and the US President’s National Medal of Science.

 Professor Calyampudi Rao FRS died on 22 August 2023.